 Mr. Inskeep testified that the Company's rates for service have increased since 2004.
 Mr. Williamson explained that when comparing I&M to other Indiana IOUs, I&M's rates have been, on average, among the most affordable.
 Pet.
 Ex.
 14 at 3.
 Any consideration of rate trends should reasonably consider why rates have changed and how those factors have enhanced the value of the service I&M provides customers in Indiana.
-As stated by Mr. Williamson, over this period, I&M has made significant investments that improve the value of service provided to customers, including: lower environmental impacts of I&M's generation resources; investments necessary to support an initial 20-year extension of the Cook Nuclear Plant operating licenses which provides customers a significant amount of reliable capacity and stable, low cost and emission free energy through 2034 and 2037; improved reliability and resiliency of I&M's distribution system through investments in aging infrastructure and grid modernization; and improved reliability, resiliency and capacity of the transmission system serving I&M's customers.
+As stated by Mr. Williamson, over this period, I&M has made significant investments that improve the value of service provided to customers, including: lower environmental impacts of I&M's generation resources; investments necessary to support an initial 20-year extension of the Cook Nuclear Plant operating licenses which provides customers a significant amount of reliable capacity and stable, low cost and emission free energy through 2034 and 2037; improved reliability and resiliency of I&M's distribution system through investments in aging infrastructure and grid modernization; and improved reliability, resiliency and capacity of the transmission system serving I&M's customers which also supports economic development opportunities for Indiana and I&M's customers.
 Pet.
 Ex.
 14 (Williamson Rebuttal) at 4).

 More importantly, the overall cumulative effect of the Company's resource planning decisions is assessed through the IRP process.
 The purpose of the Company's IRP is to develop a set of supply- and demand-side resources that guides how I&M generates and supplies electricity in a way that balances affordability, sustainability, and reliability.
 The competitive procurement process then identifies resources available in the market to satisfy the needs identified by the IRP.
-When taking into consideration the resources identified in the IRP, the current PJM market for renewables, and the responses the Company received to the All-Source RFP, the Company's proposed Clean Energy Projects in totality represent the optimal portfolio of projects to meet the Company's capacity obligations.
+When taking into consideration the resources identified in the IRP, the current PJM market for renewables, and the responses the Company received to the All-Source RFP, the Company's approved Clean Energy Projects represent the optimal portfolio of projects to meet the Company's capacity obligations.

-The Clean Energy Projects and I&M's corresponding accounting and ratemaking proposals support affordability for I&M's customers while allowing I&M to transition its generation fleet in a way that supports environmental sustainability, reliability, resource diversity and resource adequacy for I&M's customers.
-I&M's proposal to extend PTC benefits supports long-term customer affordability.
-Pet.
-Ex.
-14 (Williamson Rebuttal) at 18-19.
+The approved Clean Energy Projects and I&M's corresponding accounting and ratemaking proposals support affordability for I&M's customers while allowing I&M to transition its generation fleet in a way that supports environmental sustainability, reliability, resource diversity and resource adequacy for I&M's customers.

-The "Resiliency" Pillar recognizes that Indiana's electric infrastructure should be appropriately invested in and provide the necessary resources for the system to adapt to changing conditions, and withstand and rapidly recover from disruptions or off-nominal events.
-Similarly, the "Stability" Pillar considers the ability of the system to maintain a state of equilibrium during normal and abnormal conditions or disturbances, and deliver a stable source of electricity.
+The "Resiliency" Pillar recognizes that Indiana's electric infrastructure should be appropriately invested in and provide the necessary resources for the system to adapt to changing conditions and withstand and rapidly recover from disruptions or off-nominal events.
+Similarly, the "Stability" Pillar considers the ability of the system to maintain a state of equilibrium during normal and abnormal conditions or disturbances and deliver a stable source of electricity.
 A stable source of electricity is increasingly important to Indiana's economy as advanced manufacturing industries and other businesses require a stable source of electricity.
-Allowing I&M to move forward with the four proposed Clean Energy Projects better positions the Company provide a resilient system and deliver a stable source of electricity.
+Allowing I&M to move forward with the approved Clean Energy Projects better positions the Company provide a resilient system and deliver a stable source of electricity.